n132/n132.github.io/_posts/2019-03-02-House-of-Orange.md

 # solution
 * leak
-    * no free，but we can use free in sysmalloc
+    * no free，but we can use free in sysmalloc
     * 通过overwrite topchunk
-    * malloc big chunk and then topchunk will be put in unsortedbin
+    * malloc big chunk and then topchunk will be put in unsortedbin
-    * malloc >512 we can get libc&heap address #large bin
+    * malloc >512 we can get libc&heap address #large bin
     * leak finished
 * cant do force because chunk size<0x10000
-* we can use unsorted bin atk to make &main_arena+88 == _IO_list_all
+* we can use unsorted bin atk to make &main_arena+88 == _IO_list_all
 * so main_arena+88 is the first IO_FILE struct but we cant control main_arene
 * so we should fill main_arena+88+0x60  with fake_chunk_address
 * main_arena+88+0x60 is the 0x60:smallbin[4]
-* so we upgrade to over write the unsorted bin like
+* so we upgrade to over write the unsorted bin like
 ```python
 fake = "/bin/sh\x00"+p64(0x61)+p64(0)+p64(libc.symbols['_IO_list_all']-0x10)+p64(0)+p64(1)
 fake =fake.ljust(0xa0,'\x00')+p64(fio+0x8)